actis-spec/.github/README.md

-ACTIS (Audit-Compliant Transaction Integrity Standard)
+ACTIS — Autonomous Coordination & Transaction Integrity Standard

 ACTIS is a vendor-neutral open standard for verifying cryptographic integrity and deterministic replay of transaction evidence bundles.